…and the Sant Andreu Jazz Band

 Some think that it is hard to teach children and young people, that children do not try hard enough and don’t do their homework.
 Joan does not see it like that.
 The teacher can be the problem, rather than the children.
 A teacher’s basic task is to motivate, and with motivation young people can do wonders.
 You start with what is fun and simple.
 Singing, dancing and enjoying the music is therefore important in the beginning, reading music is not.
 That can come later.
 Adding to that I guess that Joan’s early doubts about his talent later made him realize the importance of promoting young musicians’ self-confidence; a teacher should show his belief in his students.

 Being in music education and the music business, Joan is definitely an entrepreneur in both these areas, finding and creating more and more possibilities all the time.
 SAJB was formed in 2006 and has developed a lot since then, and even since I first discovered SAJB in 2016.
-The next exciting project coming up is the Jazz Education Stage at the Sant Andreu Jazz Festival in September 2019.
+The next exciting project coming up is the Jazz Education Stage at the Jazzing Festival – Sant Andreu Jazz Festival in September 2019.
 Joan is the founder and director of the the Jazzing Festival, and also founder and director of the Jazz Education Stage.